zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 The available types of managed disks are ultra disks, premium solid-state drives (SSDs), standard SSDs, and standard hard disk drives (HDDs).
 For information about each disk type, see [Azure managed disk types](disks-types.md).

-An alternative is to use Azure Elastic SAN as your VM's storage.
+An alternative is to use Azure Elastic SAN as the storage for your virtual machine (VM).
 With Elastic SAN, you can consolidate the storage for all your workloads into a single storage back end.
 This choice can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
 To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction).

 ## Benefits of managed disks